millipedia/MillcoBrowser/README.md

 ###License and Credits

-[RESPONSIVE filemanager](https://github.com/trippo/ResponsiveFilemanager) itself is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.
+[RESPONSIVE filemanager](https://github.com/trippo/ResponsiveFilemanager) is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.

-**If you use this module on a commerical site you must get the necessary permission from Alberto via responsivefilemanager.com**
+**If you use this module on a commerical site you must get the necessary permission from Alberto via [responsivefilemanager.com](http://www.responsivefilemanager.com)**

 Stephen at millipedia.